Denmark Jutland

 Here at the northernmost point in Denmark, the sand rules and people have learned to live with it.
 It’s both harsh and beautiful.

-In this travel guide to Skagen in North Jutland, we’ll tell you why you should visit, the best things to do and see, where to stay and our best tips for experiencing the Danish seaside town.
+In this travel guide to Skagen in North Jutland, we’ll tell you why you should visit, the best things to do in Skagen, where to stay and our best tips for experiencing the Danish seaside town.

 Where to stay in Skagen?

-Search for the best and cheapest hotels in Skagen here.
+Search for the best hotels in Skagen here.

 Why visit Skagen